 Travel Journey While Our Art Deco Brickell Condo Under Renovation

 In June, flew back and forth between Miami and Atlanta, until we closed on our art deco Miami Brickell condo located just next to the Rickenbacker Causeway, aka. the bridge to Key Biscayne.
 We took up home base in my dad and bonus mom’s bunker so that we could help Macy with the last minute wedding details and be close to Miami while we waited to close.
 In July, we hopped the pond to Paris, France for business and spent the 4th of July there.
 After Paris, we spent about three weeks visiting both Boyd’s mum and my mom in Largs, Scotland, just north of Glasgow.

 Life Happened: College Graduation, Wedding, Funeral

-About 2 weeks after returning from Scotland and two days before Macy’s wedding, Boyd got word that his father, John Greig Tasker had passed away.
+About two weeks after returning from Scotland and two days before Macy’s wedding, Boyd got word that his father, John Greig Tasker had passed away.
 The Monday after Macy’s Saturday wedding, Boyd flew to Guatemala City, Guatemala to speak at the Visual Merchandising Conference.
 I was on standby not knowing if I would take my flight to Dallas to visit clients or departing back to Glasgow airport for my father-in-laws funeral.
-Needless to say, after 9 hours of just trying to leave Atlanta and the back and forth of trying to book, rebook, and make a flight in time for Thursday’s arrangements that were 5 hours ahead of our time zone, I realize it wasn’t possible but I did learn even more than I knew from American Airlines.
+Needless to say, after 9 hours of just trying to leave Atlanta and the back and forth of trying to book, rebook, and make a flight in time for Thursday’s arrangements that were 5 hours ahead of our time zone, I realize it wasn’t possible, but I did learn even more than I knew from American Airlines.
 Fortunately, Boyd made it into Glasgow just hours before his father’s funeral.

 Now, onto brighter occasions!
 Are you ready?